What is NebulaGraph¶

 Natural languages can be transformed into knowledge graphs and stored in NebulaGraph.
 A question organized in a natural language can be resolved by a semantic parser in an intelligent question-answer system and re-organized.
 Then, possible answers to the question can be retrieved from the knowledge graph and provided to the one who asked the question.

-Information on people and their relationships is typical graph data.
+Information on people and their relationships are typical graph data.
 NebulaGraph can easily handle the social networking information of billions of people and trillions of relationships, and provide lightning-fast queries for friend recommendations and job promotions in the case of massive concurrency.